f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

   - 310 mV black level
   - 64 microsecond line length (middle)
   - 4.7 microsecond sync pulse length (middle)

 <h3>9: Synchronization level</h3>

-Use this slider to adjust the top level of the synchronization pulse on a 0 to 1V scale.
+Use this slider to adjust the trigger level of the synchronization pulse on a 0 to 1V scale.
 The value in mV appears on the right of the slider.
 Nominal value: 100 mV.

 <h3>10: Black level</h3>

 Use this slider to adjust the black level of the video signal on a 0 to 1V scale.
+This also triggers the end of horizontal synchronization pulse.
 The value in mV appears on the right of the slider.
 Nominal value: 310 mV.

 <h3>11: Line length</h3>

+&#9888; Do not change the default setting (no adjustment or 0) in most cases.
+This is to be used only with signals that do not have any horizontal synchronization so is highly experimental.

 This is the line length in time units.
 The value appears on the right of the slider.
 Nominal value depends on the nominal line frequency.
 For example with 405 lines and 20 FPS.
 The line frequency is 405 &#215; 20 = 8100 Hz thus the nominal line time is the inverse of this value that is &#8776;123.45 &mu;s

 The slider step is set to a sample period in order to ensure that the adjustment is done with the best possible precision.
 For example at 1500 kS/s sample rate this will be the inverse of this value that is &#8776;666.67 ns.
 The middle position of the slider sets the nominal value and the slider step appears in the tooltip.